smehta07/surgery-negative-outcome-prediction/README.md

 # OrthoPredict (2018)

 This repository contains the code needed to build a machine learning application that was used to predict negative outcomes after a surgery.
-The application was built with the NHS, who provided the dataset used.
+The application was built with the NHS.
 The data has not been included in this repository as it is private.

 If you would like to run the code or have any questions, please reach out.